jon-hanson/javapickling/README.md

 "custom class" here means any class not directly supported by the framework.
 Picklers for custom classes can take one of two forms.
-If the class in question supports a direct conversion to a core type supported by the PicklerCore, such as String, then the pickler can delegate directly to the pickler for that type.
+If the class in question supports a direct conversion to a core type supported by the PicklerCore, such as `String`, then the pickler can delegate directly to the pickler for that type.
 E.g.